§ 1 Scope of application and general provisions

-6. The Buyer is only entitled to set-off or retention insofar as its claim legally established or undisputed.
-In case of defects in the delivery, the Buyer’s rights, in particular § 7 (7) Sentence 2 of these terms and conditions, remain unaffected.
+6. The Buyer is only entitled to set-off or retention insofar as its claim is legally established or undisputed.
+In case of defects in the delivery, the Buyer’s rights, in particular Article 7 para.
+7 sentence 2 of these Terms and Conditions, remain unaffected.

 § 4 Delivery time and default of delivery